AndersonPaschoalon/Skyrim-DSilHand/Docs/Nexus/about.md

 coc GallowsRockExterior
 ```

+_NOTE: I'll put comments on the code after the hash (#) explaining what the command does, but they should not be typed._

 If they are fine to you, probably everithing should be working well.

 I also advise saving your game oftern.

+If you have any trouble in the questline, please contact me using the comments section.
+I'll be creating a discord server for this purpose as well.
+I'll try to answer as soon as possible.

 I also created some codes to help debug the game during the development phase, and did not took they off from the final version.
 If you loaded the mod in the right order, they probably are not necessary at all.